mozilla/thimble.mozilla.org/README.md

 - Node.js (version 4.6 or later) [[download](https://nodejs.org/en/download/)]
 - Vagrant (version 1.9 or later) [[download](https://www.vagrantup.com/downloads.html)]
+  - __Note:__ On Windows machines, you may need to restart your computer after installing Vagrant for it to be fully usable
 - Virtualbox (version 5.1 or later) [[download](https://www.virtualbox.org/wiki/Downloads)]

 The setup of Thimble can be divided into two distinct sections: